TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

     .. attribute:: default_factory

-        This attribute is used by the :meth:`__missing__` method; it is initialized from the first argument to the constructor, if present, or to ``None``, if absent.
+        This attribute is used by the :meth:`__missing__` method; it is initialized kutoka the first argument to the constructor, if present, or to ``None``, if absent.